Healthy Homes Assessment Papakowhai

 Rental Property Home Assessments Papakowhai

-Property rental areas that are affected to Health Homes Standards.
+Areas of rental properties that are impacted with Health Homes Standards.
 Healthy Homes Standards in Papakowhai include each:

 • Dining Room